-Federal judge undercuts latest Trump DACA gambit, rules DHS chief in his job illegally
+Obama-appointed judge undercuts latest Trump DACA gambit, rules DHS chief in his job illegally

 After the Supreme Court in June ruled that Mr. Trump cut too many corners in trying to nix the program altogether, Mr. Wolf released a new policy trying to limit DACA, blocking any new applications and limiting renewals to just a year — half the time of the old policy.

-But Judge Garaufis, a Clinton district court appointee in the Eastern District of New York, said since Mr. Wolf isn’t legally the secretary, he can’t issue those changes.
+But Judge Garaufis, an Obama district court appointee in the Eastern District of New York, said since Mr. Wolf isn’t legally the secretary, he can’t issue those changes.

 “The court holds that Mr. Wolf was not lawfully serving as acting secretary. of Homeland Security under the Homeland Security Act … when he issued the July 28, 2020 memorandum,” the judge wrote.